zumawil/snedaBackend/ENDPOINTS_DOCUMENTATION.md

 ### Medium Priority:
 1. **Payments**: Payment processing endpoints (`/payments/`) and PaymentIntent/webhook reconciliation
 2. **Idempotency & Draft Orders**: Add a `CheckoutAttempt` or draft `Order` model that stores idempotency keys, payment provider IDs, and cart snapshots to support retries and webhook reconciliation.
+3. **Shipping endpoints & migration**: Add shipping endpoints and implement a migration/backfill plan to preserve any required historical `Order.status` values before dropping the column in the database.

 ### Low Priority (if needed):
 2. **Shipping**: Shipping address and tracking endpoints (`/shipping/`)